 HOW DOES LAP BAND WORK?

-The result is a sensation of feeling satisfied on less food.
-Less caloric intake with no change in energy output from general day-to-day activities enables one to burn more nett calories, and lose weight.
+The result is a sensation of feeling satisfied with less food.
+Less caloric intake with no change in energy output from general day-to-day activities enables one to burn more net calories and lose weight.

 The gastric band is attached to an access port – which is surgically placed on a patient’s abdomen – and this is inflated with saline solution.
 The volume of this solution can be very easily adjusted by your surgeon during a post-surgery consultation.
 Adjusting this volume will increase or decrease the pressure the band exerts on the stomach.
 Thus, an increase in pressure through an increase in the volume of saline solution will cause a patient to feel fuller on less food.